Science Digest: What to know about Omicron and staying Covid safe over summer - NZ Herald

 However, a local immunology scientist says it is still too early to tell what threat Omicron poses to the vaccinated or previously infected.

-Dr Chris Smith and Dr Dianne Sika-Paotou are the guest's on the latest episode of Science Digest, the New Zealand Herald's science podcast hosted by Dr Michelle Dickinson aka Nanogirl.
+Dr Chris Smith and Dr Dianne Sika-Paotonu are the guest's on the latest episode of Science Digest, the New Zealand Herald's science podcast hosted by Dr Michelle Dickinson aka Nanogirl.

 This episode looks at what threat the Omicron variant of Covid-19 poses to the world, as well as what New Zealanders should keep in mind about the virus will moving around the country over summer.